sjspielman/UTbiocomputing2015/Lessons/python5_testing.md

 ###Now we will go through what modular coding and testing should look like with example protein-ligand files.
 See the files for [python5](python5_files.zip).
-The find_close_atoms.py script will take pairs of files and find atoms that are in close proximity between a ligand and the protein it binds to.
-Let's see how it works.
+The find_close_atoms.py script will take pairs of .pdb files and find atoms that are in close proximity between a ligand and the protein it binds to.